zsoltherpai/feather/README.md

 }
 ```
 ######Field injection######
-Feather supports Constructor injection only when it injects/assembles the dependencies.
-It also does inject field when
+Feather supports Constructor injection only when it injects dependencies.
+It also injects field when
 explicitly triggered on a target object - eg to facilitate testing.
-A simplified example with a junit test:
+A simple example with a junit test:
 ```java
 public class AUnitTest {
     @Inject